CV-AC/Dataset_management/README.md

 - [How to upload data to Puhti](https://docs.csc.fi/data/moving/graphical_transfer/)

 **Tips**
+- Basically, you only need to upload your datasets to **Allas server**, and you can pull the data from Allas to Mahti/Puhti whenever you need to.
-- Make sure that you upload your datasets to **both servers for the first time**.
+- Make sure that you pull your datasets from Allas to **Puhti or Mahti under the same subfoler** (make the structure well-orgnized).
 - [Converting between Allas and Puhti/Mahti](https://docs.csc.fi/data/Allas/accessing_allas/#accessing-allas-in-the-csc-computing-environment-and-other-linux-platforms)